ravichugh/sketch-n-sketch/sketch-n-myth/README.md

 From the root directory of the project (where this `README` is), run `make serve`.
-The server (which is implemented in Python in `serve.py` and calls the Sketch-n-Myth executable) will be hosted on port 9090.
+The server (which is implemented in Python in `serve.py` and calls the Smyth executable) will be hosted on port 9090.

 ***To build without running:***
 From the root directory of the project (where this `README` is), run `make build`.
-This command creates the Sketch-n-Myth executable in `_build/default/src/main.exe`, which is accessible via the `snm` symlink in the root directory of the project.
+This command creates the Smyth executable in `_build/default/src/main.exe`, which is accessible via the `smyth` symlink in the root directory of the project.

 ## Module Conventions